CartoDB/documentation/app/content/deck-gl/overview.md

 ### Installation

-deck.gl can be used in web applications in two different flavors:
+Two different flavors are provided:

 - **Scripting**.
-You will use the scripting flavor for prototypes and simple applications.
+Useful to build prototypes.

 - **NPM Module**.
-You will use the NPM module in React applications, Vanilla JavaScript applications or applications using other frameworks such as Angular or Vue.js.
+You'll use the NPM module in React applications, Vanilla JavaScript applications or applications using other frameworks such as Angular or Vue.js.

 #### Using scripting